-- (a) A sabbatical leave is a paid leave for purposes of research and scholarly development, granted in accordance with the provisions concerning entitlement and authorization as defined in this Agreement. - (b) A professional leave is a paid leave for purposes of research and scholarly development of members holding Senior Lecturer positions, granted in accordance with the provisions concerning entitlement and authorization as defined in this Agreement. - (c) A research leave is equivalent to, and carries the same conditions, benefits and obligations as a sabbatical leave, except as noted elsewhere in this Agreement and except that a research leave is based on banked course releases rather than EYS. - (d) An academic unpaid leave is a leave for purposes of scholarly research or for teaching and research, other than as provided in IV.9.1, during which benefits shall continue as provided in this Agreement. - (e) A general unpaid leave is a leave granted for purposes other than scholarly research or teaching, during which benefits shall continue as provided in this Agreement.
+- (a) A sabbatical leave is a paid leave for purposes of research and scholarly development, granted in accordance with the provisions concerning entitlement and authorization as defined in this Agreement. - (b) A research leave is equivalent to, and carries the same conditions, benefits and obligations as a sabbatical leave, except as noted elsewhere in this Agreement and except that a research leave is based on banked course releases rather than EYS. - (c) An academic unpaid leave is a leave for purposes of scholarly research or for teaching and research, other than as provided in IV.9.1, during which benefits shall continue as provided in this Agreement. - (d) A general unpaid leave is a leave granted for purposes other than scholarly research or teaching, during which benefits shall continue as provided in this Agreement.